Sleeping Quilts (Sewn vs Zippered Footbox for Comfort)

-There are many options to choose from when purchasing a backpacking quilt.
-They range in price, weight, warmth, and features. ...

-There are many options to choose from when purchasing a backpacking quilt.
+There are many options to choose from when purchasing a backpacking quilt .
 They range in price, weight, warmth, and features.

 One of the most important decisions you will make in your backpacking quilt is choosing between a sewn foot box or a zipper foot box for your comfort level.
-This blog post will discuss the pros and cons of each type so that you can decide which one best meets your needs!

 The large difference between a sewn foot box and a zipper foot box is that a sewn foot box is fully enclosed and insulated leading to fewer cold spots.
 The zipper and drawstring always leave a gap in the bottom which can allow in cold air but allows you to open and lay the quilt flat on the ground.